j-hc/Reddit_ChatBot_Python/README.rst

 .. code:: python

   from Reddit_ChatBot_Python.ChatBot import ChatBot

-  # get channels' sendbird channel urls
-  # this is not mandatory at all but useful for seeing which sub the message came from, else u will just see @None in front of names
-  sub_channels = ["Turkey", "AskReddit"]

   # instantiate a chatbot and pass in the sub_channels if you want
   chatbot = ChatBot(global_blacklist_words={'a', 'b'},  # you can define words that shouldnt be sent (this migth be handy for slurs)
-                    global_blacklist_users={'a', 'b'},  # hooks never get executed for users in this list sub_channels=sub_channels, print_chat=True, store_session=True, dont_answer_blocked=True,  # some parameters u might wanna use
-                    reddit_api_token="**YOUR API TOKEN**")
+                    global_blacklist_users={'a', 'b'},  # hooks never get executed for users in this list print_chat=True, store_session=True, dont_answer_blocked=True,  # some parameters u might wanna know reddit_api_token="**YOUR API TOKEN**")
   # reddit_api_token is a sendbird access scoped token. there is a dump script available.
-  # keep in mind that atm the bot only fetches a 7-days-limited sendbird key and bearer tokens only last one hour
+  # keep in mind that atm the bot only fetches a 7-days-limited sendbird access key and api tokens only last one hour
-  # which mean bot will needed to be restarted every 7 days with a new api key
+  # which means the bot will needed to be restarted every 7 days with a new api key

   # grab the websocket
   websock = chatbot.WebSocketClient